Analysis | How Trump’s Trade War Is Roiling Global Commerce: QuickTake

 3. Will Trump’s strategy work?

 It depends on who blinks first and whether U.S. trading partners offer to cap their exports or meet U.S. demands.
 Trump’s threat to abandon the North American Free Trade Agreement prompted Canada and Mexico, the two other signatories of that treaty, to agree to revisions.
-Tariffs on metals had the EU also seeking a deal, but China appeared less willing to bend.
+Tariffs on metals and threatened duties on cars had the EU and Japan also looking to deal.
+Getting China to bend could prove harder, as the U.S. is seeking fundamental changes in how the Chinese government manages the economy via subsidies and state-owned enterprises.
 Meanwhile the U.S. trade deficit has widened in 2018, partly because the stronger dollar made U.S. exports pricier.

 4. What’s the economic effect?